oskar-skog/hack-cygwin252/README.md

 ## Build environent

+For ReactOS, there is a [batch script](install-Cygwin.bat), on Windows you'll need to manually download the setup program.

 - Cygwin 2.5.2 on Windows Server 2003 SE SP 2
 - Cygwin 2.5.2 on ReactOS 0.4.15-dev-4994, using cygwin1.dll from here
 - may also work on XP but has not been tested